 MPs either belong to a political party or are Independent.
-For this study, the breakdown of 650 MPs by political party are: 317 from the Conservative Party, 254 from the Labour Party, 35 from SNP or the Scottish National Party, 11 from the Liberal Democrats, 10 from the DUP or Democratic Unionist Party (of Northern Ireland), 7 from Sinn F\'ein, 4 from Plaid Cymru (or the Party of Wales), 1 from the Green Party, and 11 Independent.
+The breakdown of 650 MPs by political party are: 317 Conservative, 254 Labour, 35 SNP or the Scottish National Party, 11 Liberal Democrats, 10 DUP or Democratic Unionist Party (of Northern Ireland), 7 Sinn F\'ein, 4 Plaid Cymru (or the Party of Wales), 1 Green Party, and 11 Independent.
 Out of the 650, two from the Conservative and two from the Labour party do not vote as the Speaker and 3 Deputy Speakers of the House, while the 7 Sinn F\'ein are absentionists and do not take their seats in the House of Commons; hence there are 639 voting MPs.
-Because Hansard only records the MPs who voted "Ayes" or "Noes," MPs that were missing from either were presumed to not have voted on the division.
-This is the main dataset that we use for the analysis.
+Because Hansard only records the MPs who voted ``Ayes'' or ``Noes,'' MPs that were missing from either were presumed to not have voted on the division.
+This is the main dataset for the analysis.